Foodie fun for kids, whatever the weather

-You don't have to venture to a designated farm to pick your own fruit and herbs, with a bit of know-how you'll find plenty of free fair not far from your own front door.
-Kids will love going on a mini adventure to hunt and gather and you don't have to live in the heart of the country to do it.
+You don't have to venture to a designated farm to pick your own fruit and herbs – with a bit of know-how, you'll find plenty of produce near your own front door.
+Kids will love going on a mini adventure to forage, and you don't have to live in the countryside to do it.

-Take a look at our foraging and urban foraging guides for inspiration.
-Just one word of warning, if you're not an expert it might be worth sticking to known quantities like crab apples, blackberries and cobnuts, as some common herbs look deceptively close to more dangerous cousins.
+Take a look at our foraging guide for inspiration.
+Just one word of warning: if you're not an expert, it might be worth sticking to known quantities like crab apples, blackberries and cobnuts, as some common herbs look deceptively close to more dangerous cousins.

 Fairgrounds and theme parks

-Avoid overpriced and uninspired theme park food and pack a lunchbox of healthy and nutritious treats which take just minutes to make.
-Chicken guacamole wraps and cinnamon custard plums will make you the envy of the park and it's sure to save you a dollar or two as well.
+Avoid overpriced and uninspired theme park food and pack a lunchbox of healthy and nutritious treats that take just minutes to make.
+Our tasty recipes will make you the envy of the park and it's sure to save you a pound or two as well.

 What doesn't taste better eaten al fresco?
-An outdoor dinner is sure to go down a treat with the kids, and giving them a few simple tasks in preparing the food should keep small, impatient hands busy.
-Wrapping up jacket potatoes, skewering fruit and mixing marinades should all help keep the barbecue harmony.
+An outdoor dinner is sure to go down a treat with the kids, and giving them a few simple tasks to help prepare the food should keep small, impatient hands busy.
+Wrapping up jacket potatoes, skewering fruit and mixing marinades are all good jobs.